RHEnVision/provisioning-backend/docs/dev-environment.md

 The application performs automatic migration of database tables and keeps the schema up-to-date.
 In addition, it maintains initial data ([seed data](../internal/db/seeds/dev_small.sql)) in the database.
 If you delete such data, it will attempt to create it again.

+Migration files reside in the [migrations/sql](../internal/migrations/sql) directory, for each migration a new file prefixed with sequence integer must be present.
+These are "up" migrations, we do not have any "down" migrations at the moment.

+It is possible to create a Go function that will be executed before a SQL migration, in that case create a function in [migrations/code](../internal/migrations/code) directory and update map in [migrations/callbacks.go](../internal/migrations/callbacks.go) with the sequence number of a SQL file.
+The code will be executed BEFORE the SQL in a transaction.
+If the function returns an error, the program panics and SQL migration does not start executing.
+In case only code migration is needed, create an empty SQL file with a number and use the number to create a function.

 Notable records created via seed script:

 * Account number 13 with organization id 000013.
 This account is the first account (ID=1) and it is very often used on many examples (including this document).
 For [example](../scripts/rest_examples/http-client.env.json), RH-Identity-Header is an HTTP header that MUST be present in ALL requests, it is a base64-encoded JSON string which includes account number.